grnet/synnefo/docs/cyclades-api-guide.rst

 Flavors
 -------

-A flavor is an available hardware configuration for a server.
-Each flavor has a unique combination of disk space and memory capacity.
+A flavor is a hardware configuration for a server.

 List Flavors
 ............